-In the summer of 2014 collective bargaining agreements with all 17 of the City of Newton's bargaining units expired.
-As of this spring, the Administration has reached agreement with multiple municipal unions and continues to meet with the remaining municipal and school groups.
-It is the expectation of the Administration that collaboration with union leadership will allow these new contracts to be structured to maintain parity between the growth rate of both revenue and expenditures.
-The three year collective bargaining agreements that were negotiated for the FY2011 - FY2014 period have had a profound impact on the ability of the City to develop a sustainable and balanced budget.
+As of April 19, 2016 the City of Newton has executed collective bargaining agreements through FY17 or FY18 with most of its unions and continues to meet with the remaining groups.
+It is the expectation of the Administration that collaboration with union leadership will allow new contracts to be structured with the remaining groups that will maintain parity between the growth rate of both revenue and expenditures.
+Successful negotiations that maintain this parity have had a profound impact on the ability of the City to develop a sustainable and balanced budget.
 The Administration will again work respectfully and cooperatively to develop contracts that continue to uphold a viable budget strategy.